kyzia/dhcpdpy/README.md

 =======

 Main concepts:
-- take ip address/hostname/mask/broadcast/gateway from http api (or other backend) and reply to dhcp request
+- take ip address from mongo db (or other backend) and reply to dhcp request
 - can work over SLB (in different from isc-dhcp-server, udp sendto works from correct interface)
-- simply
-- knows about ipxe and pxelinux
+- not simply - knows about ipxe and pxelinux